yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 As for the nodes that need to be created repeatedly, we can save it as a **Prefab** resource, which can be a template for the dynamic generation of nodes.
 For more information about **Prefab**, please read [Prefab](../asset-workflow/prefab.md).

 Firstly, drag the `assets/textures/star` resource from the **Assets** panel into the scene.
-Anywhere in the scene will do.
+Anywhere in the **Node Tree** is fine.
 We only need the scene to be the operating platform for creating Prefab.
 After creation we will delete this node from the scene.

-We don't need to modify the position of the stars or render property.
+We don't need to modify the position of the stars or its render properties.
 But to make the stars disappear after being touched by the main character, we need to add a special component to the star.
-By the same method of adding the `Player` script, add a JavaScript script named `Star` to `assets/scripts/`.
+By the same method of adding the `Player` script, add a JavaScript script named `Star` to `assets/scripts/` (in the **Properties** panel of the `star`, select **Add component** and then **Add custom component** and then **`Star`**).

 ![star script](quick-start/star_script.png)